Kingdom of Mysore: Music

 Under Maharaja Krishnaraja III and his successors – Chamaraja X, Krishnaraja IV and the last ruler, Jayachamaraja, the Mysore court came to be the largest and most renowned patron of music.
-While the Tanjore and Travancore courts also extended great patronage and emphasised preservation of the art, the unique combination of royal patronage of individual musicians, founding of music schools to kindle public interest and a patronage of European music publishers and producers set Mysore apart.
-Maharaja Krishnaraja III, himself a musician and musicologist of merit, composed a number of javalis (light lyrics) and devotional songs in Kannada under the title Anubhava pancharatna.
+While the Tanjore and Travancore courts also extended great patronage and emphasised preservation of the art, the unique combination of royal patronage of individual musicians, the founding of music schools to kindle public interest and patronage of European music publishers and producers set Mysore apart.
+Maharaja Krishnaraja III, himself a musician and musicologist of merit, composed several javalis (light lyrics) and devotional songs in Kannada under the title Anubhava pancharatna.
 His compositions bear the pen name (mudra) "Chamundi'" or '"Chamundeshwari'", in honour of the Wodeyar family deity.

 Under Krishnaraja IV, art received further patronage.
-A distinct school of music which gave importance to raga and bhava evolved.
+A distinct school of music that gave importance to raga and bhava evolved.
 The Royal School of Music founded at the palace helped institutionalise teaching of the art.
 Carnatic compositions were printed and the European staff notation came to be employed by royal musicians.
 Western music was also encouraged – Margaret Cousins' piano concerto with the Palace Orchestra marked the celebrations of Beethoven's centenary in Bangalore.
-Maharaja Jayachamaraja, also a renowned composer of Carnatic kritis (a musical composition), sponsored a series of recordings of Russian composer Nikolas Medtner and others.
+Maharaja Jayachamaraja, also a renowned composer of Carnatic kritis (a musical composition), sponsored a series of recordings of Russian composer Nikolai Medtner and others.
 The court ensured that Carnatic music also kept up with the times.
 Gramophone recordings of the palace band were made and sold commercially.
-Attention was paid to "technology of the concert".
+Attention was paid to the "technology of the concert".
 Lavish sums were spent on acquiring various instruments including the unconventional horn violin, theremin and calliaphone, a mechanical music player.

 The Mysore court was home to several renowned experts (vidwan) of the time.
 Veena Sheshanna, a court musician during the rule of Maharaja Chamaraja X, is considered one of the greatest exponents of the veena.
 His achievements in classical music won Mysore a premier place in the art of instrumental Carnatic music and he was given the honorific Vainika Shikhamani by Maharaja Krishnaraja Wodeyar IV.
 Mysore Vasudevacharya was a noted musician and composer in Sanskrit and Telugu from Mysore.
 He holds the unique distinction of being patronised by four generations of Mysore kings and rulers and for being court musician to three of them.
 H.L.
 Muthiah Bhagavatar was another musician-composer who adorned the Mysore court.
 Considered one of the most important composers of the post-Tyagaraja period, he is credited with about 400 compositions in Sanskrit, Kannada, Telugu and Tamil under the pen name "Harikesha".
 Among violinists, T. Chowdiah emerged as one of the most accomplished exponents of the time.
 He is known to have mastered the seven-stringed violin.
 Chowdiah was appointed court musician by Maharaja Krishnaraja Wodeyar IV in 1939 and received such titles as "Sangeeta Ratna" and "Sangeeta Kalanidhi".
 He is credited with compositions in Kannada, Telugu and Sanskrit under the pen name "Trimakuta".